solana-labs/solana/docs/src/backwards-compatibility.md

 ### Runtime Features

-New Solana runtime features are feature-switched and manually activated.
+New Agave runtime features are feature-switched and manually activated.
 Runtime features
 include: the introduction of new native programs, sysvars, and syscalls; and changes to their behavior.
 Feature activation is cluster agnostic, allowing confidence to be built on Testnet before activation on Mainnet-beta.